 Although there is no defence specific to the offence of bribery, within the framework of the TCC, reasons for setting aside or reducing criminal liability are applicable to the bribery as well.
-These reasons are:

-- Provisions of a statute and legitimate orders from a superior

-- · Legitimate defence and necessity

-- Being exposed to force, violence, menace and threat

-- Being minor

-- Having mental disorder

-That said, Article 254 of the TCC provides for the following safe harbours and exemptions (not applicable with regards to foreign bribery):

-- No punishment is imposed if a person taking bribe delivers the subject of bribery exactly as it is to the relevant bodies before the commencement of investigation.
-No punishment is imposed if the public officer who agrees to receive a bribe notifies the relevant bodies about this fact before the commencement of investigation. - No punishment is imposed if a person offering a bribe to a public officer notifies the relevant authorities about this fact before the commencement of investigation. - No punishment is imposed on a person complicit in bribery if the person notifies the relevant bodies and shows sincere repentance about this fact before the commencement of investigation.
+These reasons are: Provisions of a statute and legitimate orders from a superior Legitimate defence and necessity Being exposed to force, violence, menace and threat Being minor Having mental disorder That said, Article 254 of the TCC provides for the following safe harbours and exemptions (not applicable with regards to foreign bribery): No punishment is imposed if a person taking bribe delivers the subject of bribery exactly as it is to the relevant bodies before the commencement of investigation.
+No punishment is imposed if the public officer who agrees to receive a bribe notifies the relevant bodies about this fact before the commencement of investigation.
+No punishment is imposed on a person complicit in bribery if the person notifies the relevant bodies and shows sincere repentance about this fact before the commencement of investigation.

 11. Are compliance programs a mitigating factor to reduce/eliminate liability for bribery offences in your jurisdiction?
-Please identify any guidance indicating what features a compliance program should have in order to provide an effective defence/mitigation.

 There is no legal obligation set forth for companies incorporated in Turkey to adopt a compliance program for fighting bribery.
-Therefore and since bribery is a criminal offence which can be committed by intention, existence of a compliance program is not accepted as mitigating factor to reduce/eliminate liability for bribery.
+Since bribery is a criminal offence which can be committed by intention, existence of a compliance program is not accepted as mitigating factor to reduce/eliminate liability for bribery.
 In addition, the concept of plea bargaining does not exist under Turkish criminal law for bribery offences.